1. I learned to manipulate grips.

 Step 4: Wipe the dust off of my shoulder

-4. I learnt to shut up: I ask open-ended questions often like “how did that feel” or “are you enjoying the work out so far” and be quiet.
-I used to get nervous after asking a question and would quickly chime in with my two cents.
+I ask open-ended questions often like “how did that feel” or “are you enjoying the work out so far” and be quiet.
+I used to get nervous during a sales call after asking a question and would quickly chime in with my two cents.
 Since I’ve become more comfortable I let the situation get awkward.

 Reason is that the more awkward the situation gets the more information my client will tell me to fill the silence.
 I can get to the root of problems quickly if they exist or write better programs armed with more knowledge.